shivam-verma-19/URL-Shortener/README.md

 - POST /api/shorten: Endpoint to shorten a long URL.
 - GET /:shortUrl: Endpoint to redirect to the original URL using the shortened URL.
 - GET /api/stats/:shortUrl: Endpoint to get statistics for a shortened URL, such as the number of times it has been accessed.

-## Contributing

-Contributions to the project are welcome.
-Users can open an issue or submit a pull request to contribute.

 ## License